Towards Autonomous In-situ Soil Sampling and Mapping in Large-Scale Agricultural Environments: LITERATURE REVIEW

 The NASA's Curiosity rover, launched in 2012, features an advanced on-board laboratory called the Sample Analysis at Mars (SAM) \cite{grotzinger2012mars}.
 This system is designed to analyze Martian soil and rock samples for the presence of key elements like carbon, oxygen, hydrogen, and nitrogen, which are essential for understanding Mars' potential to support life.
 The SAM system is equipped with a sample manipulation system that transports powdered samples from the rover’s drill to the analysis chambers.
 This combination of tools allows the Curiosity rover to conduct comprehensive in-situ analyses of Martian soil.

 Even though the Soil2data and Curiosity systems represent significant advancements in automated soil analysis, several challenges remain in terms of reproducibility and widespread adoption.
 First, to employ the ISFET multi-sensor module, which is custom-made and not commercially available, Soil2data is meticulously engineered to ensure accuracy and reliability, addressing potential issues such as dust, light interference, moisture, mechanical stress, corrosion, and cross-sensor interference \cite{riedel2024concept}.
 Second, as the analysis occurs onboard the robot, a considerable amount of chemicals (e.g., extraction reagents, calibration solutions, and deionized water) must be carried for processing.
 Third, while the maximum number of samples the system can process before needing a chemical refill has not been reported, it is proportional to the amount of chemicals onboard the robot.
 Hence, the more samples it wishes to process, the more chemicals it needs to carry.
 This mass burden further reduces the robot’s run time and overall mission duration, requiring it to return to base for replenishment.
-Similarly, while the Curiosity rover represents the pinnacle of robotic soil sampling and analysis, it is a highly specialized platform with substantial development and operational costs, making it impractical for replication in research and commercial applications on Earth.
+Similarly, the Curiosity is a highly specialized platform with substantial development and operational costs, making it impractical for replication in research and commercial applications on Earth.